thuongtuandang/LSTM_from_scratch/README.md

 # LSTM FROM SCRATCH
 ## Goal of this project
-- Understand how to implement a LSTM model from scratch
+- Implement an LSTM model from scratch.
-- Understand the flow of creating and using a model with special task
+- Process text data and transform it into a form useful for our model for the prediction task.

-If you are interested in learning about the theory of LSTM, You can refer to the `documents/LSTM.pdf` file.
+If you are interested in the theoretical background of LSTM, you can read about it in our file `documents/LSTM.pdf`.
 ## Install python package
 ### Using `venv`:
 ```